ckunte/ra/ra-template.typ

 == Force majeure

-In the event that either party is unable to fulfil its obligations due to circumstances beyond their control (such as acts of God, natural disasters, government actions), the affected party shall be excused from such obligations during the period of disruption.
+In the event that either party is unable to fulfill its obligations due to circumstances beyond their control (such as acts of God, natural disasters, government actions), the affected party shall be excused from such obligations during the period of disruption.

 == Indemnity